AnnieYuan21/S.elongatus-iModulons/README.md

 This repository contains the files and scripts needed to calculate the iModulon structures for the cyanobacteria <i>Synechococcus elongatus<i>

 The preprint of this paper can be found here:
+The workflow is adapted from the iModulonMinerworkflow here: https://github.com/SBRG/iModulonMiner

+Please cite the papers above if you use these data and workflows

 ## **Important Files and Folders**
 - **data**: